-On average over the last three years, Dillistone Group Plc has shrunk earnings per share by 116% each year (measured with a line of best fit).
-In the last year, its revenue is down -11%.
+On average over the last three years, Dillistone Group Plc has shrunk earnings per share by 133% each year (measured with a line of best fit).
+Its revenue is down 9.3% over last year.

 Has Dillistone Group Plc Been A Good Investment?

 Given the total loss of 65% over three years, many shareholders in Dillistone Group Plc are probably rather dissatisfied, to say the least.
 So shareholders would probably think the company shouldn't be too generous with CEO compensation.

 Dillistone Group Plc is currently paying its CEO below what is normal for companies of its size.

 The compensation paid to Jason Starr is lower than is usual at similar sized companies, but the eps growth is lacking, just like the returns (over three years).
 Considering all these factors, we'd stop short of saying the CEO pay is too high, but we don't think shareholders would want to see a pay rise before business performance improves.
 If you think CEO compensation levels are interesting you will probably really like this free visualization of insider trading at Dillistone Group.

 If you want to buy a stock that is better than Dillistone Group, this free list of high return, low debt companies is a great place to look.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.